adriangb/scikeras/docs/source/notebooks/DataTransformers.md

     return (X, y, sample_weights)
 ```

-In this case, we chose to keep `y` and `sample_weights` as numpy arrays, which will allow us to re-use
+In this case, we chose to keep `y` and `sample_weights` as numpy arrays, which will allow us to re-use ClassWeightDataTransformer,
+the default `dataset_transformer` for `KerasClassifier`.

 Lets quickly test our transformer: